Mining self-similarity: Label super-resolution with epitomic representations: Experiments

 The best results for this task that used high-resolution supervision required either a manually tuned feature extraction pipeline and SVM classifier \cite{zhou2017,hou2018} or, in the case of CNNs, a sparse autoencoder pretraining mechanism \cite{hou2018}.
 More recently, \cite{malkin2018label} nearly matched the supervised CNN results using the neural label super-resolution technique: the only guidance available to the segmentation model in training was low-resolution estimates of the probability of TIL infiltration in $100\times100$ regions for the entire dataset derived by \cite{saltz2018}, as well as weak pixel-level rules (masking regions below certain thresholds of hematoxylin level).

 We address the same problem as \cite{malkin2018label}, using the low-res probability maps as the only supervision in epitomic LSR:

 \textbf{Epitome training.} We train $299\times299$ epitomes on patches of size $11\times11$ to $31\times31$ intersecting the center pixels of the images to be segmented.
-The resulting models trained with and without self-diversification are shown on the left of Fig.~\ref{fig:lymphocyte_epitome}.
+The resulting models trained with and without self-diversification are shown in Fig.~\ref{fig:lymphocyte_epitome}.

 \textbf{Low-resolution embedding.} Following \cite{malkin2018label}, we define 10 classes $c$, for each range of density estimates $[0.1\cdot n,0.1\cdot(n+1)]$.
-We find the posteriors $p(s|c)$ by embedding 1 million $11\times11$ patches from the entire dataset.
+We find the posteriors $p(m,n|c)$ by embedding 1 million $11\times11$ patches from the entire dataset.

-\textbf{Epitomic label super-resolution.} Again following \cite{malkin2018label}, we estimate the mean TIL densities in each probability range, $p(\ell|c)$ \cut{(we experiment both with visually estimated TIL densities for each $c$, as \cite{malkin2018label}, and with densities uniformly increasing from 0 to 1)} and set a uniform prior $p(c)$.
-We then produce the probabilities of TIL presence per position $p(\ell|s)$ by the LSR algorithm.
+\textbf{Epitomic label super-resolution.} We estimate the mean TIL densities in each probability range, $p(\ell|c)$ and set a uniform prior $p(c)$.
+We then produce the probabilities of TIL presence per position $p(\ell|m,n)$ by the LSR algorithm.

 We then evaluate our models on the data for which high-res labels exist by sampling $11\times11$ patches $x$ containing the center pixel -- 100 for each test image -- and computing the mean probability of TIL presence $\sum_s p(\ell|s)p(s|x)$ as the final prediction score.
 We obtained better results when we instead averaged the probability of TIL presence \emph{anywhere} in an embedded patch in the epitome, that is, convolved $p(\ell|s)$ with a $11\times11$ uniform filter before computing this sum.